prima101112/prima101112.github.io/content/posts/10-important-prompt-for-software-engineers.md

     4. **Delivery**: Use a CDN for fast delivery of images."*

-To be honnest this is created by AI, with **my great prompt**. prompting is the key of learning anything now. when it used to be a **google search technique**.
+To be honnest this is created by AI, with **my 'great' prompt** 😃 . prompting is the key of learning anything now. when it used to be a **google search technique**.
 If content in Internet now somehow could easyly created by AI **is the prompt is actually more important to kmow than the content it self?** just wondering.